The 5 Best French Canadian TV Shows to Master Your Language Skills

 Before you elaborate on your reasons, you should introduce yourself to the recipient.
 This is very important if you have never contacted the person before.
 Even though your name will appear on the email address, it is better to introduce yourself in the beginning of your email.

-You don’t have to go too much in detail, but your name, your job title, and profession should be included.
+You don’t have to go too much into detail, but your name, your job title, and profession should be included.

 “My name is Jennifer, and I am a content writer for a language learning platform.
 I have written many successful articles giving tips on language acquisition.”